One-shot Style Transfer LLM log-probabilities for Authorship Attribution and Verification: Experimental results

 For nOSST methods, we focus on LLaMA base models, as they consistently outperform Gemma models at comparable scales, and we further include a 24B Mistral model to test larger-capacity base models.
 In the nOSST-RS setting, we use 10 anchors sampled in-distribution from the training set.

 The results on authorship verification datasets are summarized in \cref{fig:results-verification-st,fig:results-verification-ver}.
-Several key patterns emerge: \begin{enumerate*}[label=(\roman*)] \item \textbf{Performance on challenging tasks:} nOSST consistently surpasses STAR on the more difficult settings (i.e., the third tasks in the style change benchmarks), even in its zero-shot (ZS) configuration with an 8B model.
-In contrast, STAR maintains an advantage in datasets with strong topic biases. \item \textbf{Comparison to LLM prompting:} At comparable model scales (up to 24B parameters), nOSST methods substantially outperform LLM-based prompting approaches. \item \textbf{Impact of the RS variant:} The RS variant of nOSST generally improves performance across multiple datasets, though a few exceptions remain. \item \textbf{Scaling behavior:} Performance exhibits a clear scaling trend—larger nOSST base models tend to achieve higher accuracy, with only minor deviations from monotonic improvement. \end{enumerate*}
+Several key patterns emerge: \begin{enumerate*}[label=(\roman*)] \item nOSST consistently surpasses STAR on settings that control for topical correlations (the third tasks in PAN23ST and PAN24ST), even in its zero-shot (ZS) configuration with an 8B model.
+In contrast, STAR is better in datasets with strong topic biases. \item At comparable model scales (up to 24B parameters), nOSST methods substantially outperform LLM-based prompting approaches. \item The RS variant of nOSST generally improves performance across multiple datasets, though a few exceptions remain. \item Performance exhibits a clear scaling trend: larger nOSST base models tend to achieve higher accuracy, with only minor deviations from monotonic improvement. \end{enumerate*}